Pinkulani/Emiliaville/ReadMe.md

 </p>

 <p>
-  <h3>Team</h3>
+  <h3>Social</h3>
-  Page about who helped with any part of this Website.
+  Ways to connect to me.
 </p>

 <p>
-  <h3>Links</h3>
+  <h3>Archive</h3>
-  Linked things that are cool to check out.
+  This is basically my homework folder where I write down stuff that's useful or I just want to write about.
 </p>

 <p>
-  <h3>Inventory</h3>
+  <h3>About</h3>
-  This is basically my archive of Documents where I write down stuff that's useful or I just want to write about.
+  Here is a small page for Privacy.
 </p>

 <p>
   <h3>Donate Button</h3>